-During the year the net reduction in total memberships was 257 (2020:- 184).
+During the year the net reduction in total memberships was 223 (2021:- 257).
 This was due primarily to a decrease in Holloway memberships, as members reached retirement or no longer had a need for the plan.
-The new business initiatives have been restricted by the pandemic, hence have not been able to provide the alternative growth in new membership.
-Whilst membership attrition increased in 2021, the Society is continuing to work towards growing the number of memberships through its increased product range and widened distribution.
+The Society is committed and focussed on a growth strategy that will offset this attrition and grow the membership through non-Holloway products.